-More details are almost always helpful, but they take longer to communiate.
+More details are almost always helpful, but they take longer to communicate.

 Some things that are almost always SUPER helpful to a support person are:

 Your support person may ask for these if you didn't provide them.
-Think about how confident you are the the support person can fill in the details.
+Think about how confident you are that the support person can fill in the details.
 If there's doubt, it's often better to provide more details and screenshots right away, as it could easily reduce the time for understanding and solving your problem.